Register for Transfer Orientation

 Facts about Orientation and Welcome Week

-- Orientation is a requirement of all undergraduate transfer students and is a one-and-a-half day program.
+- Orientation is a requirement of all undergraduate transfer students and is a two-day program.

 - The Orientation reservation site is accessible through your My OHIO portal.
 Reservations for Orientation cannot be accepted by phone.
 In your My OHIO portal, click on the "My Applications" tab and look for the Bobcat Student Orientation box.
 From there, access the online reservation system for BSO.
 Choose the date you would prefer for your first day of BSO and enter any parent or guest information.
 Print a copy of the confirmation letter and bring it with you to BSO.